faith-nte/personal-website/README.md

 Tailwind CSS
 WordPress with the RESTful APO plugin

-If you'd like to use this as your template, clone the repository and run it like any standard Next.js app.
+If you'd like to use this as your template, fork the repository and run it like any standard Next.js app.